Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 In the loop of context searching, instead of `encodeSymbol()`, we use `decodeSymbol()` which after the decoding of regular symbol store it to `ResultSymbol`.
 If we encounter ESC during decoding in CM(-1), it indicates the end of the encoded stream, and as before, we assume that there will be no more data, so we don’t invoke `updateDecodeRange()`.

 ### Decode obtained frequency

-The `decodeSymbol()` function is also created for convenience, and nothing special happens within it.
+The `decodeSymbol()` function is also created for convenience, and nothing special happens inside it.

 ```
 b32 decodeSymbol(ArithDecoder& Decoder, context* Context, u32* ResultSymbol)